|0-0 (.000)||0-0 (.000)||0-0||0-0||0-0|

 As the Head Coach at Hughson High from 1999 to 2004, McCreary compiled a 136-40 record and led the team to six consecutive playoff appearances.
 He was also an assistant coach at Merced College from 2004 to 2006.

-Alysha McCreary joins the UC Merced Bobcats Women’s Volleyball program as an Assistant Coach.
+Alysha McCreary enters her second year as an assistant coach for the UC Merced Bobcats Women’s Volleyball Team.
 Alysha was a four year NCAA Division I student athlete at Towson University in Towson, Maryland before graduating with a Bachelor’s of Science degree in Sports Management with a minor in Business Administration.

 While playing at Towson, McCreary was named to the Montana Tournament All-Tournament team and was twice named the Colonial Athletic Association Defensive Player of the Week, all coming her senior year.
 She was one of four Tigers to record at least 200 kills on the 2012 season, finishing the year with 222 kills.
 Her senior year she recorded a career-high 17 kills in a single match, had 12 matches with double digit kills, led the team with 97 blocks and finished with 5+ blocks in eight matches on the season.
 She would ultimately lead the Tigers to a perfect season in 2012, thus claiming the Colonial Athletic Association Regular Season Championship.
 Prior to playing at Towson, McCreary played at Central Arkansas her freshmen year as her team went on to have a perfect season and ultimately win the Southland Conference title.